gmuecke/boutique-de-jus/perftest-gatling/getting-started/README.md

 Install (Setup)
 ---------------
 - Start the Boutique Bootstrap
-   - Start the DB Server
+   - Start the DB Server (first tab)
-   - Start the WebServer
+   - Start the WebServer (second tab)
 - Open a browser at http://localhost:8080
 - Start the Recorder:
-    - RHS Maven Project (Alt+9)
+    - Menu: Right-Hand-Side/Maven Project (Alt+9)
     - getting-started > Plugins > gatling > gatling:recorder

 Script (Record)
 ---------------
-- Start the Gatling recorder -> go to module getting-started/Plugins/gatling and run gatling:recorder
-- Browser: configure Proxy and SUT ports
-- Option 1: Configure your browser to use the proxy (port as configured before)
-- Record a simple script
-- Go to module perftest-gatling and right click on getting-started
- - Add Framework Support... > Scala
+- In the Browser's developer tools, select the network view
+- clear the history
+- open the web shop page
-- Go to src/test and right click on scala
+- right click on the request log, save as HAR
-- (Option 2 for https: Store the HAL transcript from the browser and use recorder in HAL mode)
+- open HAR file with Gatling recorder
+- save as Simulation

 Execute and Monitor
 ---------------